o3de/o3de.org/content/docs/user-guide/testing/best-practices/_index.md

 ### Disabling and skipping tests

-Ideally, all automated test failures prompt immediately fixing the broken feature (or updating the test when underlying expectations have changed).
-However, sometimes a tradeoff must be made to break a feature while enabling other functionality.
+Ideally, all automated test failures prompt immediately fixing the broken feature, or updating the test when underlying expectations have changed.
+However, sometimes a tradeoff must be made that breaks a feature to enable other functionality.
 In a case where functionality is known to be broken, automated tests can be temporarily "skipped" or disabled.

 Avoid immediately disabling tests when you see a failure.
-First consider what action the failure blocks, and why all contributors ignoring failure would be less risky.
-Whenever a test provided with O3DE gets disabled, please [cut an issue](https://github.com/o3de/o3de/issues/new/choose) to track fixing the feature and re-enabling the test.
+First consider what action the failure blocks, and how critical it is to unblock.
+Compare that with the risk tradeoff from all contributors ignoring all future bugs the test could catch.

+Whenever a test provided with O3DE gets disabled, please [create an issue](https://github.com/o3de/o3de/issues/new/choose) to track fixing the feature and re-enabling the test.

 ## Practices to remember

 ### Insanity checks

 Ensure a new test is configured to run and report failures by temporarily editing the production code.
-Intentionally break the code in one way the test should detect, then run the test suite.
+Intentionally break the code in one way that the test should detect, and then run the test suite.
 If no failure occurs, investigate why!

 {{< caution >}}
-Immediately revert any intentionally broken code after verifying failure can be detected.
+Immediately revert any intentionally broken code, after verifying failure can be detected by the test.
 {{< /caution >}}

 ### Floating-point assertions